laibaq18/SCoT-pages/clusters.md

 As shown in the image above, the sidebar contains three main tabs:

-1) Cluster Tab for
+1) Cluster Tab - for inspecting and editing clusters, changing cluster names and colours, viewing node plots, analyzing shared context words, and deleting clusters. <br>
-2) Time-diff Tab for
+2) Time-Diff Tab - for analyzing how nodes change across time intervals, including which nodes appear, disappear, remain stable, or occur only briefly. <br>
-3) Functions Tab for
+3) Functions Tab - for applying advanced graph editing and analysis functions.

 This page discusses the functionalities of the Cluster Tab.
 To learn about the other tabs, continue with: